Here is a round up of all my Free Monogram SVG templates that you can uploade and use in Cricut Design Space?

-I would recommend making horizontal bar to frame the name.
+I would recommend making a horizontal bar to frame the name.

-Position the 2 bars roughly where you want it on the letter.
-Then Select all elements and Align Center Horizontally in the Align drop down menu.
+Position the 2 bars roughly where you want them on the letter.
+Then Select all elements and Align Center Horizontally in the Align drop-down menu.

 With all elements selected, click “Weld”.